Software contract management is hard.

 G2 Track's contract management feature helps organizations easily organize, maintain, and manage their software contracts.

-I was responsible for designing G2 Track's new contract management system to better support users and drive further engagement.
+I was the sole designer responsible for designing G2 Track's new contract management system to better support users and drive further engagement.

 Up until recently, G2 Track offered limited functionality for managing contracts which created a variety of problems:

 - Users were overwhelmed with the amount of information on one screen.